jaspervanderheide/Dutch-Travel-Advices/README.md

 ### Iran
 * Individual cities should be added
 * Over time has not been incoorperated yet.
+* Abu Musa, Greater Tunb and Lesser Tunb are claimed by UAE, but de facto governed by Iran.
+Therefor, I will follow the travel advice provided on the Iran page.

 ### Japan
 * A small area near Fukushima should be red.